rubisco-sfa/ilamb3/docs/analysis.md

         return df, xr.Dataset(), xr.Dataset()
 ```

 The `__call__()` function itself requires two arguments at minimum: the reference and comparison `xarray` datasets.
-However, we provide unlimited flexibility for your analysis needs in the way of open ended keyword arguments (`**kwargs`).
+However, we provide unlimited flexibility for your analysis needs in the way of open-ended keyword arguments (`**kwargs`).
 In this case our analysis is simple and therefore we do not need to specify additional keywords.

 Then we take the arithmetic mean of the input datasets.
 We note again here that this is for simplicity of this demonstration.
 In a serious analysis you should be taking area-weighted means and considering trimming time and space to the maximal overlap in each dataset.